-The construction of HumanEval-V follows a collect-adapt-mutate pipeline.
-After constructing the benchmark, we perform rigorous validation to ensure that each coding task aligns with the standards.
+we perform rigorous validation to ensure that each coding task aligns with high-quality standards.

 HumanEval-V includes visual elements like trees, graphs, matrices, maps, grids, flowcharts, and more.
 The visual contexts are designed to be indispensable and self-explanatory, embedding rich contextual information and algorithmic patterns.